Dabbling in Jet Lag

 Tips for Trekking to Ciudad Perdida

-1. Wear fast-drying clothes.
-Even in the dry season, the heat is so intense that you don’t want to be constantly drenched in sweat.
+- Wear fast-drying clothes.
+Even in the dry season, the heat is so intense that you’ll are constantly sweating.

-4. Bring a small cloth or bandana to wipe the sweat from your eyes during the trek.
+- Bring a bandana or hiking buff to wipe the sweat from your eyes during the trek.

-5. Bring a lightweight bed liner.
+- Bring a lightweight bed liner.
 The bedsheets at the camps are not washed.
-While it is required to take a shower before lying in bed, it’s better to avoid any risk.
+While it is required to take a shower before use, it’s better to have one.

-7. Have good hiking shoes.
-The trail is slippery even in the dry season, and it’s not worth an injury.
+- Hiking boots are necessary.
+The trail is slippery even in the dry season, and you’ll need extra ankle support.

-Hope you enjoyed my post on trekking to Ciudad Perdida found it useful.
+Hope you enjoyed my guide to trekking to Ciudad Perdida and found it useful.
 Here are some of my other hiking adventures that you might find interesting.